miskracardano/py-tutorial/notes.md

 * make sure you work in your own virtual environment, with Python 3.7.10.

 *Assumptions.*
+* ./app/app.py has a main() function: this should represent the entry point of your program.
 * You are free to add as much code as needed to the /app folder, as long as you keep the app.py file.
 * The folders /api, /data, and the root folder should not be touched or modified in any way (except for the requirements.txt) file.